jcausey-astate/CS2124_lecture_notes/content/14_Smart_Pointers.md

 ![Smart Pointer](../images/Smart_Pointer/SmartPointer_simple.png)

-* The object becomes responsible for allocating the resource (during construction) and deallocating it (during destruction).
+* The _object_ becomes responsible for allocating the resource (during construction) and deallocating it (during destruction).
-* The lifetime of the managed resource will be identical to the lifetime of the object.
+* The lifetime of the managed resource will be identical to the _lifetime of the object_.

 ---